richelbilderbeek/lesson_mermaid/README.md

 </details>

-Try to create a prettier graph using subgraphs.
+Try to create a prettier graph using subgraphs and colored nodes.
-Pick any flowchart you want.
+Pick any topic you want.

 ## Links